 - But quickly made scarier through the fact it doesn't use any sort of alien magic or anything, all it promises is to be Billy's best friend.
 And there is no little boy or girl who doesn't want a friend out there.
 If Billy hadn't found it, would it have just preyed on some other insecure kid?

 - "Dream a Little Dream" had scenes based on the "Night on Bald Mountain" sequence from Fantasia but not as scary.
 It also had much more horrifying segments for Billy and Grim's nightmares.
 Billy initially is overjoyed to be in a seemingly tranquil, beautiful and lovable place that Tastes Like Diabetes.
 Then he finds the cute little baby rabbits that transform into nightmarish monsters that chase him.
 However, Billy ends up running right into a horde of killer rabbits.
 Grim, meanwhile, dreams of the unfortunate reality he's stuck in - he's Mandy's eternal slave, and at the end is beaten up by an army of Mandy clones.

 - In one episode, Grim falls for a goth girl and struggles to tell her that he is, in fact, the Grim Reaper.
 So how does he show her?
 By disturbingly rising from the ground while fire forms around him whilst he randomly takes on this slinky look akin to Slender Man with a horrifying frown throughout.

-- In "The Halls of Time", Billy and Irwin start to mess around with a few hourglasses that control the lifetime of all people in the show, and when Billy accidentally let fall one of those, it ends up killing Maxwell Atoms, the creator of the show.
+- In "The Halls of Time", Billy and Irwin start to mess around with a few hourglasses that control the lifetime of all people in the show, and when Billy accidentally lets one fall several stories to shatter, it ends up unmaking Maxwell Atoms, the creator of the show.